wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Widgets/Picker-List.md

 * [2018-Countable #Project#](https://github.com/RadLikeWhoa/Countable/blob/master/README.md): Countable is a JavaScript function to add live paragraph-, word- and character-counting to an HTML element.

 - [2019-Editor.js #Project#](https://github.com/codex-team/editor.js): A block-styled editor with clean JSON output.

+- [2019-React Page #Project#](https://github.com/react-page/react-page): Next-gen, highly customizable content editor for the browser - based on React and Redux and written in TypeScript.
+WYSIWYG on steroids.